ARCHIVED-mean-stack/session-4/README.md

 ##Express

-Let's look at the canonical "Hellp world" [example](https://expressjs.com/en/starter/hello-world.html).
+Let's look at the canonical "Hello world" [example](https://expressjs.com/en/starter/hello-world.html).

 Here is the [generator](https://expressjs.com/en/starter/generator.html).
 Note the directory structure and the use of Jade as a template tool.